mapbox/mapbox-gl-native/platform/osx/DEVELOPING.md

 # Contributing to the Mapbox OS X SDK

-This document explains how to build the Mapbox OS X SDK for contributing to the development of the SDK itself.
+This document explains how to build the Mapbox OS X SDK from source.
+It is intended for advanced developers who wish to contribute to Mapbox GL and the Mapbox iOS SDK.

 ### Requirements